Amaz1/fragments/README.md

 ### License
 Code: LGPL v2.1

-Textures & models: CC BY-SA 3.0
+Textures & models: CC BY-SA 3.0 (qFor attribution, please see textures/credits.txt and models/credits.txt)11

 Thank you very much to @theraven262 for lots of the textures!